 The Los Angeles Parcel: The Los Angeles portion of the Project Site is located in the West Adams-Baldwin Hills-Leimert Community Plan (Community Plan) and designated Community Center (Transit-Oriented Development Area, Commercial Node).
 The City of Los Angeles' commercial hierarchy is derived from the General Plan Framework Element but defined in the Community Plan and includes the following four general categories: Regional Center, Commercial Center, Neighborhood District, and Mixed-Use Boulevard.
-Community Centers that serve the larger community and are generally medium scaled, although this varies depending on the character of the surrounding area.
+Community Centers intensify business and social activity compared to Neighborhood Centers.
+They contain uses that serve the larger community and are generally medium scaled, although this varies depending on the character of the surrounding area.
 Community Centers, as with the Project area, are often served by small shuttles, local and rapid buses, or subway stops.